dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-appweb-and-httpmonitor/Readme.md

  - Tag `app` : and catch the **app** in `[app.env] DomainName`
  - Tag `env` : and catch the **env** in `[app.env] DomainName`

+Default configuration
+ - for http monitor : Public Location = `Paris` and `Marseille` and Frequence = 5 min
-By default the Session Replay : `ReplayPerc`= 10 %
+ - for application Session Replay : `ReplayPerc`= 10 %
-On prerequisite, you need to git clone this repository and install monaco [here](https://github.com/dynatrace-ace-services/quickstart-ace-configurator#install-the-quickstart-ace-configurator)

 - export variables